bert0bert/agricultural-automation/README.md

 ![image_720](https://github.com/bert0bert/agricultural-automation/assets/141275632/d8c4294a-d276-417d-8fcc-24f4c2ded521)

 The purple is meant to show Inference Times and the blue network transfer times.
 On the left are the first three edge devices, we simply put our inference times into a google sheets, downloaded it and made a graph on Google colab.
-I will go over how to make this in the "Run my experiment-- Measure inference times at CHI@Edge" portion.
 Left of these three devices are the four scenarios using GPU capabilites and GPU + Optimization.
 You can also see we have a scenario where there is and isn't blockage.
 This is simply us trying to recreate mmWave wireless links in real life as these links can be blocked easily.
 For this we got the inference time and added it to the two different Network Transfer Times which is done seperately on Google Colab.
+One network transfer time of 5ms (which is meant to represent no blockage in connection) and the other of 10ms (which is meant to represent a possible long period of blockage in the connection).
 The Raspberry Pi 4 and the Coral Dev Board with CPU capabilites were the slowest-- taking longer than 40ms, the Cloud GPU with and without blockage are third fastest, followed by Cloud GPU + Optimizations with and without blockage, and the Coral Dev Board with TPU capabilites being the fastest at less than 5 ms.

 ![Screenshot 2023-08-25 at 9 46 25 PM](https://github.com/bert0bert/agricultural-automation/assets/141275632/bd7cba9e-fceb-4070-8111-8ddcdf993947)

 This graph represents the network trasnfer times.
-Specifically in a setting where there are "long blockages" (this will be explained later in the "Run my experiment-- measure network transfer times at KVM@TACC").
+Specifically in a setting where there are "long blockages".
+Since mmWave wireless links can be blocked, there must be scenarios where the connection must be blocked for a long period of time.
+This graph represents that example of there being instances of long blockages.
 The median transfer time was around 4-5ms and in cases where the link was blocked for a long period of tmie the transfer time would go up to 10ms.

 ## Run my experiment